yaodingyd/react-flickity-component/README.md

 ### Use Flickity's API and events

-You can access Flickity instance with `flickityRef` prop just like `ref`, and use this instance to register events and use API.
+You can access the Flickity instance with `flickityRef` prop just like `ref`, and use this instance to register events and use API.

 ```javascript